Police Now’s mission is to transform communities by recruiting, developing, and inspiring leaders in policing.

 Co-founder and CEO

-Having originally developed Police Now with Tor Garnett while working in a frontline policing role as a Detective Inspector in East London he began leading Police Now full time in May 2014.
+While simultaneously working in a frontline policing role as a Detective Inspector in East London, Dave began leading Police Now in 2013.
 In 2015, Dave was promoted to Detective Chief Inspector.

-He has been the driving force in building the programme from an idea into the national graduate recruitment programme it is today.
+He has been the driving force in building the programme from an idea into the national community transformation and policing recruitment, training and development programme it is today.

-Dave has a Business degree from the University of Sheffield, a Masters degree in US Politics from the University of London, and is currently studying his research Masters in Politics from the University of London.
+Dave has a Business degree from the University of Sheffield, a Masters degree in US Politics from the University of London, and a Research Masters degree in Politics from the University of London.

 Stephanie is responsible for the development of corporate partnerships and joined Police Now in 2017.